 Serves 4

-- 3 - 4 medium aubergines, sliced lengthwise
+• 3 - 4 medium aubergines or eggplants, thinly sliced lengthwise

-3. To prepare the rolls, put one slice of aubergine on a plate.
-Lay one basil leaf, some speck, a dollop of ricotta & a sprinkle of parmigiano reggiano.
+2. Lay one slice of aubergine on a plate then put a basil leaf, speck, a dollop of ricotta & a sprinkle of parmigiano reggiano.
 Roll to close.

-4. Put rolls in an oiled baking dish.
-When the baking dish is full, pour the tomato sauce on top.
+4. When the baking dish is full, pour the tomato sauce on top.

-5. Sprinkle parmigiano reggiano on top.
-Drizzle with extra virgin olive oil.
+5. Sprinkle the parmigiano reggiano on top then drizzle with extra virgin olive oil.

-6. Bake in a pre-heated oven at 180 degrees Celcius for 10 minutes.
+6. Bake in a pre-heated oven at 180 degrees Celsius for 10 minutes.

 7. Take out the baking dish and distribute the chopped mozzarella on top.
 Put back in the oven and bake for another 10 minutes.